-About this time every summer I receive a handful of requests for men’s vintage boating outfits.
-Sometimes these requests come from antique wooden boat owners who want to dress the year that matches their boat and other times they come from the general public planning to attend a vintage boat show.
-My local wooden boat shoes, Lake Tahoe Concours d’Elegance, has been on my go-to list for years.
+About this time every summer, I receive a handful of requests for men’s vintage boating outfits.
+Sometimes these requests come from antique wooden boat owners who want to dress the year that matches their boat, and other times they come from the general public planning to attend a vintage boat show.
+My local wooden boat show, the Lake Tahoe Concours d’Elegance, has been on my go-to list for years.
 Will I make it this year?
 I hope so.

 Oscar and I naturally want to dress the part.
 For me, it is pretty easy to put on a sailor dress and call it a day.
 For Oscar, his outfit needs a bit more coordinating.
-All of the following looks reflect the heritage of vintage clothing as worn by boating, sailing and cruising enthusiasts from the 1900s to 1960s.
-What you choose to wear will depend on your the decade and how dressy or casual you want to be (and how much heat you can tolerate.)
+All of the following looks reflect the heritage of vintage clothing as worn by boating, sailing and cruising enthusiasts from the 1900s, 1910s, 1920s, 1930s, 1940s, 1950s and 1960s.
+What you choose to wear will depend on your the decade and how dressy or casual you want to be (and how much heat you can tolerate).

 Yachting / Sailing Outfits

-The most iconic outfit was the navy blue blazer over white or ivory trousers and a captains cap.
+The most iconic outfit was the navy blue blazer over white or ivory trousers and a captain’s cap.
 This was the upper-class or ivy league look from the Victorian era through at least the 1960s.
-Subtle changed over the decades reflect the cut of the trousers (narrow to wide) or the jacket (double breasted to single breasted.)
-The dress shirt was usually white with necktie or bowtie in red or blue patterns.
+Subtle changes over the decades reflect the cut of the trousers (narrow to wide) or the jacket (double breasted to single breasted).
+The dress shirt was usually white with a necktie or bowtie in red or blue patterns.

-Oxford shoes were usually white suede nubuck with two-tone oxfords or black oxfords adding to the mix.
-The important aspect of boating shoes was the use of rubber soles that were less slippery on smooth boat decks.
+Oxford shoes were usually white suede nubuck with two-tone Oxfords or black Oxfords adding to the mix.
+The important aspect of boating shoes was the use of rubber soles, which were less slippery on smooth boat decks.

 The yachting look was quoted in The Great Gatsby novel: